girip11/python_learning/python3_oop/9_10_design_patterns/creational/5_prototype.md

 # Prototype pattern

+> Prototypes are useful when object initialization is expensive, and you anticipate few variations on the initialization parameters.
+In this context, Prototype can avoid expensive "creation from scratch", and support cheap cloning of a pre-initialized prototype.

 * Using a prototypical instance, we create other instances instead of creating using `new`

 * In scenarios where the object creation is expensive, we can clone a prototype instance and customize few parameters based on our need.

 * In python we can use the **copy module**'s `copy` and `deepcopy` methods to shallow and deep clone objects respectively in many cases.

-* In cases where we need to clone the objects in a special way that cannot be done through the above mentioned methods in the copy module, we can implement this design pattern as per the below technique.
+So in python implementing cloning functionality becomes easier.

 ## Implementation